tidepool-org/mussel/README.md

 # mussel
-Used by tidepool to get physical activity data for a users account
+Used by tidepool to get physical activity data for a users tidepool account